logzly. Chocolate Craft

 Moisture

 Even a single drop of water will cause chocolate to seize—turning it grainy and unusable.
-Make sure all tools are completely dry.
-I always wipe the bottom of my bowl with a clean towel before starting.
+Make sure every tool is completely dry.
+I always wipe the bottom of my bowl with a clean towel before I start.

 Skipping the Seed